erisonliang/Blaze/src/Installer/readme.txt

 Shift.
 If this happens, press each stuck key once and it will be fixed.

 VERSION HISTORY:

+(10/11/2009) - Blaze 0.5.2.3 beta

+* Fixed that annoying bug which caused auto-updates to complain about you not being connected to the internet.

 (04/11/2009) - Blaze 0.5.2.2 beta